 A succession event, in economic terms, is the occurrence of an event wherein one of the two parties involved take on the legal powers, assets, or obligations of the other party.
 Succession events usually occur when business or legal circumstances require the party involved to pass on its obligations, assets, or such to the other entity involved.
 Generally, circumstances of retirement, death, insanity, liquidation, obsolescence, etc., lead to events of succession.

-- Planning is of primary importance for a business in relation to its succession events.
-Most businesses formulate a well-documented plan when it comes to such events, which is planned in full confidence with a legal team and is updated regularly.
+Planning is of primary importance for a business in relation to its succession events.
+Most businesses formulate a well-documented plan when it comes to such events, planned in full confidence with a legal team and updated regularly.

 Planning for Succession Events